How to understand and support a woman during menopause

 It is very common for women in the climacteric to feel guilty about everything.

-Not pleasing their partners sexually, not having energy to share with their family or not performing the same at work.
-They also blame themselves when they have an outburst that splashes everyone nearby.
+Not pleasing their partners sexually, not having energy to share with their family or not performing equally well at work.
+They also blame themselves when they have an outburst in which everyone nearby is splashed.

-How to support her?
-If he cancels an outing at the last minute, offended you unintentionally, or was late to pick you up at work, don't recriminate him.
-Accept that it is a stage, that it is not personal and give him his space.
+How to support it?
+If he cancels an outing at the last minute, unintentionally offended you, or arrived late to pick you up from work, don't blame him.
+Accept that it is a stage, that it is not personal and give it its space.

 Final advice: it will help you a lot

-Do you remember when you were a teenager and you had crises due to the physical and mental changes caused by hormones?
-No one could stand you, not even you!
+Do you remember when you were a teenager and you had crises due to the physical and mental changes that hormones caused?
+Nobody could stand you, not even you!

-But you see, time took care of fixing everything and returning you to normality.
+But you see, time took care of fixing everything and returning you to normal.

 Once you fulfill your mission of being the bridge to maturity, you will have the experience and strength of not having succumbed to hormonal changes.

-And if close beings collaborate for it, interpersonal ties will become stronger.
+And if close beings collaborate for this, interpersonal ties will become stronger.